Many U.S. companies say supporting marriage equality makes business sense

 “We can’t lose candidates because they aren’t offered equal benefits under a specific state law,” diversity managing director Mike Waldron wrote at the time.
 “Beyond being the right thing to do, administering different benefit processes and policies requires additional time, resources and expenses.”

 Ice cream maker Ben & Jerry’s said on Friday that the movement for marriage equality was “on an unstoppable roll.”
 It said that to celebrate the Supreme Court’s decision it was renaming its Chocolate Chip Cookie Dough flavor “I Dough, I Dough” for the summer.
-(Reporting by Reuters staff in several bureaus)
+(Reporting by Reuters staff in several bureaus; Writing by Ben Klayman in Ann Arbor, Michigan; Editing by Grant McCool)